Magic and Alchemy in the Middle Ages

 19th and 20th cent.

 The picture of the Middle Ages and the Renaissance about the Ancient Egyptian priests practising all sorts of magic (and thus were ambiguous or outright evil, because the Christian view of the world condemned magic and sorcery) made its way into early Egyptology and literature.
 They are rather projections of the actual society of the scholars/writers into the ancient times as actual empirical knowledge.
 Especially the prominent Protestant Egyptologists E. A. Wallis Budge (1857-1934) and his American colleague James Henry Breasted (1865-1935) laid the foundations of the thesis of a corrupt, power-hungry, evil priesthood, clashing with the reformer Pharao Akhenaton, who was seen as a sort of Martin Luther in his struggle against a corrupt papacy.

 Very often the priests are on the antagonist's side, plot against the (good/religious enlightened) Pharao or have dubious aims.
 In his novel "The last days of Pompeji", written in 1837, Edward Bulwer Lytton portraits Arbaces, an ambitious, arrogant, ruthless Egyptian priest and follower of the 'teachings of Hermes Trismegistos' as antagonist.
 The Polish author Boleslaw Prus depicts in his novel "Pharao", written in 1895, the struggle for power between the Pharao and the priests of Amun-Ra in the 11th cent.
 B.C.
 The antagonist Her'hor, High Priest of Amun, is shown as a ruthless politician using his spiritual knowledge and religious rituals to influence the people.
-Agatha Christie's "Death comes as the End", 1944, is set in the Ancient Kingdom and features the Ka-priest Imhotep, whose concubine is murdered and thus reveals hate, jealousy and greed in the family.
 In "The Egyptian", published in 1945, the Finnish author Mika Waltari tells the life of the physician Sinuhe in front of the struggle of Akhenaton (who is seen as a sort of prerunner of Christ) against the old religion.
 The priests portrayed in this novel are more or less faithless, ruthless men, who use their rituals to influence people and mock the Gods they should serve.

 Ancient Egypt was a very welcome theme for the Orientalist painters of the 19th century.